RAMM celebrates 150th anniversary

 Alfie’s Night Out

-Illustrator Victoria Byron has created a new children’s book specially for RAMM.
+Illustrator Victoria Byron and writer Conor Magee have created a new children’s book specially for RAMM.
 Alfie is a sparrow who sits amongst the other birds in the gallery.
 One night, when the visitors have all left, something magical happens; the museum comes alive and Alfie goes exploring.
 Alfie’s Night Out will be available from the Shop at RAMM, and the original illustrations will be on display alongside some of Victoria’s sketch books in an exhibition from 20 April to 2 September.
 Young visitors can create their own stories with a puppet theatre and explore books that their parents and grandparents might have read when they were young.

 Alfie’s Explorers’ Party